 x += 3; // what would this even evaluate to?

 In general, use of goto is shunned in C++ (and most other high level languages as well).
 Edsger W. Dijkstra, a noted computer scientist, laid out the case in a famous but difficult to read paper called Go To Statement Considered Harmful.
-Almost any program written using a goto statement can be more clearly written using loops.
 The primary problem with goto is that it allows a programmer to cause the point of execution to jump around the code arbitrarily.
 This creates what is not-so-affectionately known as spaghetti code.
-Spaghetti code has a path of execution that resembles a bowl of spaghetti (all tangled and twisted), making it extremely difficult to follow the logic of such code.
+Spaghetti code is code that has a path of execution that resembles a bowl of spaghetti (all tangled and twisted), making it extremely difficult to follow the logic of such code.

 As Dijkstra says somewhat humorously, “the quality of programmers is a decreasing function of the density of go to statements in the programs they produce”.